Easy shrimp noodle soup is the best soup for crazy weeknight dinners. With some meal prep, soup is ready in less than 15 minutes.

-- Bok Choy – use baby bok choy and if you can’t one, use the inner leaves of the head as those are young.
-Substitute any green leaves of your choice; spinach or collard greens.
+- Bok Choy – use baby bok choy and if you can’t find one, use the inner leaves of the bok choy head as those are young.
+A substitute is any green leaves of your choice; spinach or collard greens.

 - Shrimp – Cooking time of shrimp depends on the size of the shrimp.